 10 drops lavender

 10 drops Thieves

 6 drops lemon

 10 drops frankincense

 I sincerely hope you love working on your new oily creations.
 To help you get started, listed below are the essential oil roller bottles and carrier oils that I suggest to use in crafting your oil creations and taking them on the go.
 These are some great picks that I found online, and have seen many others purchase for their oily goods, plus having them shipped to you makes things that much better.

-If you’ve been wanting to treat yourself to some roller bottle recipes but just weren’t sure where to start, I hope this post has helped you in some way and that you enjoy your new recipes.
-Tag me on Instagram with your recipes and creations @jessica_colyer!
+If you’ve been wanting to treat yourself to some roller bottle recipes but just weren’t sure where to start, I hope this post has helped you find inspiration!